realA10001986/Time-Circuits-Display/README.md

 If you intend to use the very same SD card that you used for installing the default sound files, please remove the file "TCD_def_snd.txt" from the SD card first.

-## Additional Custom Sounds
+### Additional Custom Sounds

-The firmware supports some additional user-provided sounds, which must reside on the SD card.
+The firmware supports some additional user-provided sound effects, which must reside on the SD card.
 If the respective file is present, it will be used.
 If that file is absent, no sound will be played.

 - "hour.mp3": Will be played every hour, on the hour.
 This feature is disabled in night mode.
 - "hour-xx.mp3", xx being 00 through 23: Sounds-on-the-hour for specific hours that will be played instead of "hour.mp3".
 If a sound for a specific hour is not present, "hour.mp3" will be played, if that one exists.